day-jeff/RnR/Accountabilities/OneMicrosoft.md

 ## Common Issues

 - Microsoft folks meet each other for the first time in front of the customer.
-- Information about who's who at he customer, customer expectations, previously completed work, etc. is not shared and understood by all the Microsoft folks.
+- Information about who's who at the customer, customer expectations, previously completed work, etc. is not shared and understood by all the Microsoft folks.
 - There isn't advanced agreement on agenda, who is facilitating the meeting, etc.
 - Some or all members the account team haven't worked with CSE and/or a dev crew, and they don't understand our approach, such as code-with, game planning, etc.
 - The SEI and/or account team are worried that dev crews folks are going to waste the customer's time and/or make the customer uncomfortable by reviewing topics that have been previously discussed.